BJTUSensor/Phi-OTDR_dataset_and_codes/README.md

 You are **welcome to use our codes and dataset for non-commercial scientific reseach proposes**, but please do mention the their origin (our paper and Github).
 For commercial applications, please contact us.

-We have submitted a related paper to IEEE Sensors Journal[1].
+We have submitted a related paper to Elsevier's Optics & Laser Technology[1].

 [1].
 Xiaomin Cao, Yunsheng Su, Zhiyan Jin, Kuanglu YU, An Open Dataset of Ф-OTDR Events with Two Classification Models as Baselines, submitted.